Laeka Research | Perception Lens 03 | Structural Pattern Recognition

 Context injection

-Selected archetype + its structural descriptor + user query are assembled as a unified prompt context before any token generation begins.
+Selected archetype + its pattern descriptor + user query are assembled as a unified prompt context before any token generation begins.

 Generation

-The model responds from the intersection of the injected cognitive frame and the question — surfacing the structural pattern beneath the surface situation.
+The model responds from the intersection of the injected cognitive frame and the question, surfacing the underlying pattern beneath the surface situation.

 Most LLM fine-tuning datasets are generated synthetically or crowdsourced from annotators without domain depth.
-Architect's dataset is built differently: every training example is a real situation — a question submitted, entropy sampled, a matrix state selected, an interpretation produced by a practitioner with 30+ years of pattern recognition expertise.
+ARCHITECT's dataset is built differently: every training example is a real situation: a question submitted, entropy sampled, a matrix state selected, an interpretation produced by an expert with 30+ years of pattern recognition expertise.

-The dataset encodes not just the linguistic form of structural analysis, but the cognitive process behind it: how a trained observer reads beneath the surface of a situation, identifies the underlying dynamic, and articulates it with precision.
-This is expert annotation at the level of cognitive structure — not surface labeling.
+The dataset encodes not just the linguistic form of structural analysis, but the perceptual process behind it: how a trained observer reads beneath the surface of a situation, identifies the underlying dynamic, and articulates it with precision.
+This is expert annotation at the level of deep pattern recognition, not surface labeling.

 Each example is a high-quality signal: low volume, high fidelity.
 The hypothesis is that 300–500 deep, expert-annotated examples outperform tens of thousands of shallow synthetic ones for structural reasoning tasks.